 Kuredu – Maldives

 Ok, so this is a natural inclusion on anyone’s list.
 I spent time on the Island of Kuredu and it was simply unreal.
 My first dive was a check out on the house reef (at the end of the pier) and the very first thing I saw was a massive Manta coming to say good morning.
 Diving is varied, in great conditions with phenomenal viz.
 This is a must-do dive for any serious diver.

 Ok, so where do we start with Palau.
 Blue Corner, Palau is rated as one of the top dive sites in the world on every list I could find.
 It is certainly worthy of this accolade.
 But I would also rate sites like the Ulong Channel, Jelly Fish lagoon, Blue Holes and the German Channel.
 Definitely one of my top 5 dives ever was in the German channel sitting in a massive bait ball being smashed by sharks, tuna and barracuda while a beautiful Manta was feeding around the edges.
 Blue holes is another awesome spot in a destination that keeps giving.

 If you want to experience pristine reefs without leaving Australia, and ones that rate with the best in the world,

 look no further than Osprey Reef.
-Well outside the barrier reef in the Coral Sea and hundreds of kilometers from land lies this gem of a dive location.
-Accessible only by live aboard boat (Spirit of Freedom is the pick) you can experience an abundance of reef life with incredible visibility.
+Well outside the barrier reef in the Coral Sea and hundreds of kilometres from land lies this gem of a dive location.
+Accessible only by life aboard the boat (Spirit of Freedom is the pick) you can experience an abundance of reef life with incredible visibility.